Scenic USA - New York Bethesda Fountain |

 Photos by Charles Chessler Charles Chessler Photography |

-Bethesda Terrace, designed to be the centerpiece of New York City's Central Park, began construction in 1859.
-Designed to be the heart of the park by Calvert Vaux and Frederick Law Olmstead, the site proves to be one of the most popular attractions in Central Park and remains as a Calvert Vaux masterpiece.
+The Bethesda Terrace, designed to be the centerpiece of New York City's Central Park, began construction in 1859.
+Designed to be the heart of the park by Calvert Vaux and Frederick Law Olmsted, the site proves to be one of the most popular attractions in Central Park and remains as a Calvert Vaux masterpiece.

 Although the two renowned designers planned that nature would hold the upmost importance, Vaux and Olmstead agreed that the park needed a social gathering place, somewhere residents could mingle and escape the rigid structures on the city.
 One of the highlights of the Bethesda Terrace is the Bethesda Fountain, topped with the Angel of Waters sculpture.